joshuabach/gnucash-web/README.md

 GnuCash Web
 ===========

-*GnuCash Web* is a simple, easy to use, mobile-friendly webinterface for [GnuCash](https://gnucash.org/) intended for self-hosting.
+*GnuCash Web* is a simple, easy to use, mobile-friendly web interface for [GnuCash](https://gnucash.org/) intended for self-hosting.
 It can access a single GnuCash-Database in [sqlite3](https://sqlite.org/index.html), [postgres](https://www.postgresql.org/) or [mysql](https://www.mysql.com/de/) (including